qundao/mirror-beautifulsoup4/doc/source/index.rst

 * ``AttributeError: 'NavigableString' object has no attribute 'foo'`` - This usually happens because you're treating a string as though it were a tag.
-You may be iterating over a list, thinking that it contains only tags, when it actually contains both tags and strings.
+You may be iterating over a list, expecting that it contains nothing but tags, when it actually contains both tags and strings.